MicroPeckerX CAN FD Application Development Library for Windows

 slot.Frame.ID.ID = 0x300;

-slot.msSendCycle = 10; // Transmit every 10 ms
+slot.msSendCycle = 10; // send every 10 ms

-slot.SendCounter = 0; // Unlimited
+slot.SendCounter = 0; // unlimited

 slot.Frame.DL = 8;